DHS-SVIP/digital-wallet-ui/README.md

-royalty-free, irrevocable, worldwide license to use, disclose, reproduce, prepare derivative works, distribute copies to the public, including by electronic means, and perform publicly and display publicly the Software, in any manner, including by electronic means, and for any purpose whatsoever.
-See the [MIT License](LICENSE)
+royalty-free, irrevocable, worldwide license to use, disclose, reproduce, prepare derivative works, distribute copies to the public, including by electronic means, and perform publicly and display publicly the Software, in any manner, including by electronic means, and for any purpose whatsoever per the terms of the [MIT License](LICENSE).